jltec88/ansibleGeneric/README.md

 To run using the command:
-ansible-playbook -i ./inventory -e servers=group_test ./playbook.yml --vault-password-file ./group_vars/all/.vault_password.txt
+ansible-playbook -i ./inventory -e servers=group_aa ./playbook.yml --vault-password-file ./group_vars/all/.vault_password.txt

-And you can use the following command to revert what was done with the previous playbook: ansible-playbook -i ./inventory -e servers=group_test ./playbook_rollback.yml --vault-password-file ./group_vars/all/.vault_password.txt
+And you can use the following command to revert what was done with the previous playbook: ansible-playbook -i ./inventory -e servers=group_aa ./playbook_rollback.yml --vault-password-file ./group_vars/all/.vault_password.txt

 To edit the Vault file